Jamie Chung: Acting

-After her stint on The Real World, Chung began her acting career with various minor roles in television and films, including as Cordy Han in ten episodes of Days of Our Lives, as a Hooters girl in the 2007 comedy I Now Pronounce You Chuck and Larry, and in episodes of CSI: NY and Veronica Mars.
+After her stint on The Real World, Chung began her acting career with various minor roles in television and films, including as Cordy Han in ten episodes of Days of Our Lives, as a Hooters girl in the 2007 comedy I Now Pronounce You Chuck & Larry, and in episodes of CSI: NY and Veronica Mars.

 One of Chung's earliest on-camera appearances was in the music video for Rihanna's single "Umbrella", as first woman to the right of Jay Z. The video premiered April 26, 2007.
-In 2008 Chung had her first major onscreen role, as the series lead in the ABC Family television miniseries Samurai Girl.
+In 2008, Chung had her first major onscreen role, as the series lead in the ABC Family television miniseries Samurai Girl.
+In SFGate, her acting in this role was described as making "a promising bid for TV stardom."
+It also claimed that the show was an attempt to add more diversity to TV shows.

-She had supporting roles in the 2009 feature films Sorority Row and Dragonball Evolution, in the latter as Goku's love interest, Chi Chi, as well as the lead role in one of the segments of the movie Burning Palms.
-Chung later starred in the Disney Channel TV movie Princess Protection Program, which co-starred Demi Lovato and Selena Gomez.
+She had supporting roles in the 2009 feature films Sorority Row and Dragonball Evolution, in the latter as Goku's love interest, Chi-Chi, as well as the lead role in one of the segments of the film Burning Palms.
+Chung later starred in the Disney Channel TV film Princess Protection Program, which co-starred Demi Lovato and Selena Gomez.
 She appeared in 2010 film Grown Ups and had a supporting role in the 2012 martial arts film The Man with the Iron Fists.

-In March 2011, Chung played Amber in Zack Snyder's action fantasy film Sucker Punch, which required her to undergo physical training with Navy SEALs and work with stunt and fight choreographers who had worked on Snyder's previous films, 300 and Watchmen.
-But Chung said she was far more nervous about having to sing in the film: "I don't sing.
+In March 2011, Chung played Amber in Zack Snyder's action fantasy film Sucker Punch, which required her to undergo physical training with Navy SEALs and work with stunt and fight choreographers who had worked on Snyder's previous films.
+Chung stated that she was nervous about having to sing in the film: "I don't sing.
 I'm working on it, but just because I'm Korean doesn't mean I karaoke."
 She then provided the voice of Aimi Yoshida in the video game X-Men: Destiny, which was released that September.

 Chung gained her first major feature film role in the 2012 film Premium Rush, directed by David Koepp.
 That same year, she starred as the lead in the independent film Eden, in which she played a Korean American girl abducted and coerced into prostitution by American human traffickers.
 Since 2012, she has appeared in the recurring role of Mulan in the television series Once Upon a Time.